Talk Together: Closing the word gap in the early years

-As young children observe, watch and play with others they begin to absorb the different elements of what is required to use language.
-They learn how to use language socially, and develop an awareness of their listeners, thinking about what and how they are saying things.
-They learn vocabulary and sounds associated with the language and begin to use them correctly.
-Once children begin to understand what others are saying, they start to learn how to begin put their own thoughts into words and sentences to be able to respond.
+As young children observe, watch and play with others, they begin to absorb the different elements of what is required to use language.
+They learn how to use language socially and develop an awareness of their listeners, thinking about what and how they are saying things.
+They learn the sounds associated with the language and begin to use them correctly.
+Once children begin to understand what others are saying, they start to learn how to put their own thoughts into words and sentences.

 Scholastic Resource Bank: Early Years - join today!

 - Over 2,000 EYFS resources, activity ideas and games

 - Perfect for anyone working or playing with children from 0 to 5 years old

 - Unlimited access from just £1.25 per month

 You need to be signed in to place a review.